"A well trained dog is not only a joy to own,

 When the AKC S.T.A.R.
 Puppy is not offered, this Puppy Class will be held based on the outline of the AKC S.T.A.R program.
 Two age groups will be offered.
 The classes are designed for puppy owners who want to teach their puppy good manners and learn more about canine behavior.
 Skills taught: loose lead wlking, come when called, sit/down stays and much more.
 Open to puppies 8 weeks through 4 months of age (at the start of classes).
 Puppies DO come to the first week of class.

-Older Puppy/Adolescent Dog: This class is designed for puppy owners who want to teach their older puppy good manners and learn more about canine behavior.
-Skills taught: loose lead walking, come when called, sit/down stays and much more.
+Older Puppy/Adolescent Dog: This is an eight week class designed for puppy owners who want to teach their older puppy good manners and learn more about canine behavior.
 Open to puppies 5 months through 10 months of age (at the start of classes).
+This is also the next step for owners and pups who have graduated from Basic Puppy and want to reinforce the skills they learned.
+Skills taught: loose lead walking, come when called, sit/down stays, wait at the door, and much more.
 Some of the elements of the AKC Canine Good Citizen program will be incorporated.
 Older Puppies/Adolescents DO come to the first week of class.

 Companion Dog 1: